Ryan's Hawaiian Vacation Guide

 My brother-in-law, sister, and I did a bike tour with Maui Easy Riders.
 We had a fun time going all down-hill in a group starting at the National Park entrance.
 There are several tours offered, but it wasn't a strenuous bicycle journey.
 We traveled single-file and stopped for breaks every so often.

 Elsewhere on Maui

-If you're into horseback riding, I recommend the Ironwood Ranch near Lahaina.
+If you're into horseback riding, I recommend the Ironwood Ranch in Napili, just north of Kahana.
 We had a very scenic two-hour ride, which took us along a hillside where we had sweeping ocean views.
 I rode a horse named Lady Gaga.
 The guides are really well-informed, and they take you through pineapple fields, lush valleys, and other scenic spots.

 My dad and I did a Blue Hawaiian helicopter tour over Maui and saw waterfalls, the beautiful coastline, and other scenery.
 It was worth it.
 We bought a DVD recording of the actual trip we took to show the others what they missed.
 It's a great way to see sights you can't get to by foot.

 Maui has a Duke's restaurant, which has a beautiful oceanside location that is a bit removed from the main drag.
 If you're going to be in Oahu and Maui, I always recommend the Oahu one because it is the only one with a nice salad bar.